LL.M. in International Human Rights Law

-For questions about the program or the application process, please contact Jean Marc Brissau, graduate programs manager in the International and Graduate Programs Office, at email@example.com.
+For questions about the program or the application process, please contact the program office at email@example.com or Jean Marc Brissau, graduate programs manager in the International and Graduate Programs Office, at firstname.lastname@example.org.

 The LL.M.
 Program in International Human Rights Law is unique in that its commitment to its graduates extends beyond commencement.
 Upon completion of this LL.M. degree, all students have the opportunity to apply for additional funding from the program – up to $6,000 – to seek an internship with an appropriate human rights institution or non-governmental organization.
 In recent years, students have completed internships at the African Commission on Human and Peoples’ Rights, the Inter-American Commission on Human Rights, the Inter-American Court of Human Rights, Human Rights Watch, the International Center for Transitional Justice, CEJIL, the Office of the High Commissioner for Human Rights and various other United Nations bodies.
 Our internship assistance – in addition to our faculty expertise, intimate class size, and research opportunities – contributes to Notre Dame’s international reputation.